MaksymRybak/demo-java-modularity/src_java9_migration/not_defaults_modules/README.md

-# Demo for presenting errors if you use not standard java modules (ee modules, eg. java.xml.bind)
+# Demo for presenting errors if you use not standard java modules (eg modules, eg. java.xml.bind)

 **it's better check your code using jdeps tool**